aardjon/trad/doc/devtools.md

 directory.
 The mandatory parameter `dbname` defines the storage schema to generate, for now the only possible value is "routedb".
 Existing files are overwritten.

+This script is is only available in the scraper environment.

 ## test: Run all unit tests

 The `test` script runs all unit tests and gathers code coverage information (i.e. creates lcov.info files).

+## run: Execute the Scraper application

+The `run` script executes the Scraper application with the default settings also used when creating the official routedb.
+It is only available in the scraper environment.

 ## upgrade: Upgrade all dependencies